KatyRoffe/reading-notes/class-02.md

 **Variables**  store data temporarily for the script.
 - Since scripts can be run multiple times, variables are data that could be changed to create different results
 - Variables must be **declared** and given a name (an *identifier*) in order to be used
-- - Identifers are typically written in *camelCase.* ex: `var typeOfCat`
+- - Identifiers are typically written in *camelCase.* ex: `var typeOfCat`
 - Once a variable has been created, it can be assigned a value. ex:`typeOfCat = "calico";`

-Variables hae three main **data types.**
+Variables have three main **data types.**
 * numeric (numbers)
 * string (text or numbers contained within quote marks)
 * boolean (true or false values)

-Six rules for naming varialbes.
+Six rules for naming variables.
 1. Must begin with a letter, a dollar sign ($) or an underscore (_)
 2. Must not contain a dash (-) or a period (.)
 3. Must not use **keywords** or *reserved* words